 One of the most popular local main courses is their famous goulash.
 Their goulash has some Hungarian influences.
 They serve this goulash with a heaping of polenta.
 Their goulash is a hearty beef stew made with beef, paprika, and cumin.
-A popular variety is called rindsgulasch, which is hearty beef stew.
-Their sauerbraten is a beef that has been stewed with wine, vinegar, and onions.
+A popular variety is called rindsgulasch, which is the hearty beef stew.
+Their sauerbraten is beef that has been stewed with wine, vinegar, and onions.

 Soups are also quite popular among the best places to eat in Trento.
-They make some extremely hearty soups, including the minestra di trippa, a tomato based soup with vegetables and tripe.
+They make some extremely hearty soups, including the minestra di trippa, a tomato-based soup with vegetables and tripe.
 Another tripe soup, called saursuppe, is flavored using nutmeg, white wine, onions, and herbs.
-Gerstensuppe, or orzetto, is a barley based soup made with onions, garlic, vegetables, and the local speck.
+Gerstensuppe, or orzetto, is a barley-based soup made with onions, garlic, vegetables, and the local speck.